 A tax-free savings account (TFSA) gives Canadians the rare opportunity to make capital gains and earn dividends without having to pay taxes on their returns.
 In 2009, the Canada Revenue Agency (CRA) created a new program that allowed Canadian residents to shelter $6,000 a year in investments in a tax-free savings account.

-Although the TFSA contribution limit has changed over the years (in 2020 it was $6,000), the contribution room accumulates every year just like a Registered Retirement Savings Plan (RRSP).
+Although the TFSA contribution limit has changed over the years (in 2023, it’s $6,500), the contribution room accumulates every year just like a Registered Retirement Savings Plan (RRSP).
 This means any unused room is carried over to subsequent years, allowing you to invest considerable sums of money without having to worry about paying taxes on contributions or earnings.
 If you were born before 1991, you can deposit a total of $81,500 with any future earnings being tax-free.